galelab/scPathoQuant/README.md

 * pathogen_al_mapped.sam - reads mapped to only pathogen (no unmapped reads)
 * pathogen_al_mapped_sort.bam - sorted reads mapped to pathogen (can be used to visualize reads in [IGV](https://www.igv.org/))
 * pathogen_al_mapped_sort.bam.bai - index file to pathogen_al_sort.bam
+* pathogen_al_mapped.fq.gz - fastq file of mapped reads to pathogens of interest.
+Can be used to further perform phylogenetic and clade analyses
 * pathogen_al_sort_counts.sam - htseq output reads mapping to pathogen
 * pathogen_genes_al_sort_counts.sam - htseq output reads mapping to individual pathogen genes (will not be produced if pathogen/viral gtf is not provided)
 * Overwrites original 10x data provided to include pathogen counts and pathogen gene counts (if gtf file is provided)
 * Path/to/10x/sample/outs/filtered_feature_bc_matrix_scPathoQuant_bbmap - files that can be integrated into seurat with pathogen counts
 * Path/to/10x/sample/outs/raw_feature_bc_matrix_scPathoQuant_bbmap - files that can be integrated into seurat with pathogen counts (this is not always needed)

 ### Loading data with pathogen counts into Seurat
 ----------------------------------------------